tiebreaker4869/alpaca-lora/README.md

 ## LoRA Finetuning

-LLaMA-Factory is used for easy lora finetuning.
+OpenRLHF is used for easy lora finetuning.